Cloud Computing

 If you entered a passphrase, that's all you'll have to remember, not your highly secure 20+ character password.

-Let's log in back as root to finish securing SSH.
+Let's log back in as root to finish securing SSH.
+Replace the IP address below with the one assigned to you.

 ssh root@111.222.333.444